Website accessibility

 Article XXIV

-In line with the essential properties of the Catholic marriage, it is understood that, by the fact of concluding a canonical marriage, the spouses waive the right to request a civil divorce, and therefore this cannot be applied by civil courts for Catholic marriages.
+In keeping with the essential properties of Catholic marriage, it is understood that, by the fact of celebrating a canonical marriage, the spouses waive the civil right to request a divorce, and therefore this cannot be applied by civil courts for Catholic marriages.

 Article XXV

-The determination of causes for the nullity of catholic marriage and for the dispensation of confirmed but not consummated marriage is reserved for competent ecclesiastical courts and offices.
+The determination of causes [6] for the nullity of Catholic marriage and for the dispensation of celebrated but not consummated marriage is reserved for competent ecclesiastical courts and offices.

-The decisions and sentences of these offices and courts, when final, are put before the Supreme Court of the Apostolic Signature for verification and will then, with the decrees of that Supreme Court, be sent by diplomatic means to the Court of Appeal of the State which has territorial jurisdiction that the executive and will be executed and mandated to be registered in the state registers, in the margin of the minutes of the marriage.
+The decisions and verdicts of these offices and courts, when they have become final, shall be brought before the Supreme Tribunal of the Apostolic Signature for verification and shall then be submitted by diplomatic means, with the pertinent decrees of the Supreme Tribunal of the Signatura, to the Court of Appeal of the State which has territorial jurisdiction which shall execute them and mandate that they to be recorded at the registry office alongside the marriage deed.

 Article XXVI

-The church will be divided into Overseas Portuguese dioceses and autonomous missionary districts.
-Within both there may be established missions by the respective prelates in agreement with the Government.
+The ecclesiastical division of the Overseas Portuguese [i.e., colonies] will be into dioceses and autonomous missionary districts.
+Within the former as well as the latter missionary directorates may be established by their respective Prelates, in agreement with the Government.

-The limits of dioceses and missionary districts will be set so as to correspond as closely as possible to the administrative division.
+The borders of the dioceses and missionary districts will be defined so as to correspond as closely as possible to the administrative division.

 Article XXVII

-The religious life and missionary apostolate in the diocese will be provided by the residential bishop, and in missionary districts, by missionary corporations.
+The religious life and missionary apostolate in the dioceses will be ensured by the respective resident Bishop, and in missionary districts, by missionary corporations.

-The recognised missionary corporations will establish in continental Portugal or adjacent islands houses of training and rest for their mission personnel.
-The houses of training and rest for each body are a single institution, subsidised by the budget of the Mainland.
+The recognised missionary corporations will establish in continental Portugal or adjacent islands houses of formation [training] and rest for their mission personnel.
+The houses of formation and rest for each corporation constitute a single institution, subsidised from the budget of the Metropole [mainland Portugal].

-The dioceses and missionary districts, the other church and religious institutions of the colonies, and the missionary institutes, male and female, which are established in continental Portugal and adjacent islands are recognised as having legal personality.
+The dioceses and missionary districts, the other ecclesiastical entities and religious institutes of the colonies, and the missionary institutes, male and female, which are established in continental Portugal and adjacent islands are recognised as having legal personality.

 The dioceses and missionary districts will be subsidised by the state.